EduID-Mobile/Architecture-and-Requirements/02-user-experience.md

 The Authorization Mode is split into three parts.

-1. The Third Party User Experiences
+1. The third party app user experiences
-1. The Operating System Experiences
+1. The operating system's experiences
-1. The edu-ID Mobile App Experiences
+1. The edu-ID Mobile App's internal experiences

-For the three phases of the user experience it is necessary to understand that the *only* those experiences related to the edu-ID Mobile App are actually controllable.
+For the three phases of the user experience it is necessary to understand that the *only* those experiences related to the Swiss edu-ID Mobile App are actually controllable and outlined in the section [App UI and user experience](04-ux.md).
+Jointly the three aspects create a *user experience flow*.

-For illustration purposes the authentication scheme for the edu-ID is called "App OAuth".
-This indicates that other federations may use the same scheme (as opposed to the system internal schemes for large commercial IDPs).
+The authentication scheme of the edu-ID follows the RFC7521 Assertion Authorization specification.

-![common user experience workflow](images/eduid_app_ux_authflow.png) The above workflow uses prototype user interfaces and does not replicated the final user experience.
+![common user experience workflow](images/eduid_app_ux_authflow.png)

+The above workflow uses prototype user interfaces and does not replicated the final user experience.
 The visual presentation is subject for change in later stages of the project.

 The common workflow from the user experience is: